gopichandu-tech/Shopy_E_Commerce/README.md

 ## About The App

-Shopy is a e-commerce website has a user-friendly and visually appealing online shopping platform created using React.js.
+Range is a e-commerce website has a user-friendly and visually appealing online shopping platform created using React.js.
 This website provides a seamless shopping experience for customers looking for a wide range of products.
 With its intuitive interface and efficient features, users can easily browse, select, and purchase their favorite items.

 [Key Features]: